3.2 Cart Slinger Procedures

 - Count in your pops and get confirmation from your manager

-- Put away pops (creams first, leave ice on top, full bins to the inside, label-making)
+- Put away pops (creams first, leave dry ice on top)

 - Always fill boxes as full as possible with like flavor